ramyaraghu51/Strava-OAuth/README.md

 ← `src/pages/index.hbs`:  This is the main page template for your site.
 The template receives parameters from the server script, which it includes in the page HTML.The page sends the authorization code as a query parameter to the callback.hbs page.

-← `callback.hbs`
+← `callback.hbs`:  This file dynamically generates the calendar implementation from bundle.js page.

 ### TODO

-How to further develop the project?
+FUTURE DEVELOPMENT:
 Our application is functional only when the user is logged in.
 Currently there is not a database setup to store the User_id, access_token,refresh_token pair.
 In the server.js file, we can define a backend url and post the user_id,access_token and refresh token pair so that it gets stored in the database.
 With such a set up in place, we will be able to make our backend url request the strava application once a day and store the user's activites in the database.
 This way, even when the users are not logged in , we can still trigger this function ans store the activties.
 Then it will be possible to generate a report that has the user_id and a boolean value that says whether they  have done ore than 7000 steps.